-Only 1 in 20 itchy dogs is truly allergic.
-Most veterinary nutritionists now believe that only about one in twenty itchy dogs is actually allergic to any of the ingredients commonly found in high-quality natural dog foods.
-For the large majority of dogs with itchy skin, the problem is that the dog’s diet doesn’t meet all of its nutritional needs, or that the dog has built up an intolerance to something in the food, not that the dog is allergic to a specific ingredient.
+Owners of dogs with itchy skin sometimes think their dog is allergic to certain ingredients.
+Often, they’ve come to this conclusion because they’ve seen an improvement in their dog’s health when they’ve switched from a food that included the suspect ingredient to a food that didn’t.
+In a small number of cases, the allergy conclusion is correct.
+But most veterinary nutritionists now believe that only about one in twenty itchy dogs is actually allergic to any of the ingredients commonly found in high-quality natural dog foods.
+For the large majority of dogs with itchy skin, the problem is that the dog’s diet doesn’t meet all of his nutritional needs, not that the dog is allergic to a specific ingredient